• Skip to primary navigation

 12. Mix the icing ingredients together then drizzle on the cooled scones and sprinkle with more crushed candy canes.

-This recipe is all about peppermints and the great thing is you can buy packages of crushed candy cane.
-Having the small peppermint chips makes it easy to add to baked goods, candies, hot chocolate, or add for cake and cookie toppings.
+This recipe is all about peppermints, and the great thing is you can buy packages of crushed candy cane.
+Having the small peppermint chips makes it easy to add to baked goods, candies, hot chocolate, or add to cake and cookie toppings.
 These peppermint chips have so many uses.

 You can also crush peppermints by putting them in a Ziplock bag then put that into another Ziplock bag, next gently crush the peppermints with a meat mallet, rolling pin, or hammer.
 Be gentle so you don’t end up with crushed peppermints everywhere, and I mean everywhere.
 This is the perfect recipe for leftover candy canes.

-To make the nice round scones use a sharp biscuit cutter.
-I love these round copper biscuit cutters, not only are they pretty but they cut through heavy doughs easily.
+To make nice round scones, use a sharp biscuit cutter.
+I love these round copper biscuit cutters.
+Not only are they pretty, but they also cut through heavy dough easily, and they come in three different sizes.

-These scones are just amazing, actually, they are dangerously delicious.
-I consider these to be a dessert, but alas I have been known to have them for my breakfast.
+These scones are just amazing—actually, they are dangerously delicious.
+I consider them desserts, but I will be totally honest: I have been known to have them for breakfast.

 If you like giving baked goods as gifts for the holidays these easy made from scratch scones make a delectable treat to share.